Rochan-Raj/Deepfake_Detection-/README.md

 ## Results

-1.The resultant Predicted likelihood came to *72.93%* in my experiment.
+1.The resultant Predicted likelihood came to *72.93%* in my experiment after processing 10,000 images in google colab.

 2.The Meso4 model demonstrates effective performance in distinguishing real vs deepfake images